Syria says pipeline blown up by rebel saboteurs

 CIVIL DISOBEDIENCE

-Protesters are calling for a peaceful "dignity strike" by Syrians at the weekend, in what organizers hope to build into a general campaign of civil disobedience.
-Schools, universities, shops, public transport and government services are being urged to refuse to work Sunday and close highways.
+Protesters are calling for a peaceful "dignity strike" by Syrians at the weekend, in what organisers hope to build into a general campaign of civil disobedience.
+Schools, universities, shops, public transport and government services are being urged to refuse to work on Sunday and close highways.

-The International Committee of the Red Cross (ICRC) said on Thursday the humanitarian situation in Syria was serious, but not a civil war according to international law as the armed resistance lacked organization.
+The International Committee of the Red Cross (ICRC) said on Thursday the humanitarian situation in Syria was serious, but not a civil war according to international law as the armed resistance lacked organisation.

 ICRC President Jakob Kellenberger said the agency had nearly tripled its budget for Syria for 2012 because it expected to expand its operations there considerably.